konichiwa55115/Music-Removal-Telegram-Bot/Readme.md

 sudo pip install spleeter

-else , Building it using Docker woul be fine
+else , Building it using Docker would be fine

 for support :
 [Paypal](https://www.paypal.com/paypalme/kelectronic89)